makarandmadhavi/api-accounting-integration/README.md

-# Next.js App with PostgreSQL Database and Rutter API Integration
+# Next.js App with PostgreSQL Database and API Integration

 This repository contains a Next.js application integrated with a PostgreSQL database.
 A Learning project that modifies [Next.js App Router Course - Starter](https://nextjs.org/learn).